 OverviewThe purpose of this program is to enable non-profit community organizations to interact with and educate our community about their organization, programs, project, and/or event.

-EligibilityEligible Organization Types - The following are examples of acceptable non-profit organizations.
+EligibilityEligible Organization Types - Organizations must be a 501c3 (tax exempt) organization.
+The following are examples of acceptable non-profit organizations.

 |- Human Services - Environmental||- Cultural Arts - Educational||- Health - Government|